Can I buy insurance for someone else’s car?

 Insurance Q&A: “Can I buy insurance for someone else’s car?”

+Most of us don’t enjoy buying insurance for our own property, let alone someone else’s belongings.
 But the fact is it may be quite necessary to obtain insurance coverage for someone else’s car.

-These institutions really “own” the vehicle until it’s paid off.
+These institutions really ‘own’ the vehicle until it’s paid off.
 Don’t believe us?
 Stop paying the note and see how long the car sits in your driveway.

 Also, purchasing rental car insurance constitutes insuring someone else’s property.